yowainwright/yowainwright.github.io/src/pages/2017-09-02-debugging-gatsby.md

 Sometimes adding `html` within markdown is a plus and these changes can look fine in development.

-One potential reason for issues are Gatsby Remark Plugins, like [Gatsby-Remark-Images](https://www.gatsbyjs.org/packages/gatsby-remark-images/).
+One potential reason for issues is Gatsby Remark Plugins, like [Gatsby-Remark-Images](https://www.gatsbyjs.org/packages/gatsby-remark-images/).

 My initial somewhat hacky fix is removing some of the Gatsby Remark Plugins.
-This is because I prefer to fix image css issues myself.
+This is because I prefer to fix image CSS issues myself.
 There may be a better fix though.

 ## Deploying